 Purchase a business owner’s policy (BOP).
 Small, low-risk technology businesses may be eligible for a business owner’s policy.
-A BOP bundles two common policies, general liability insurance and commercial property insurance, at a discount.
+A BOP bundles two common policies at a discount: general liability insurance and commercial property insurance.

 Pay your annual premium in full.
 When you purchase a policy, you can pay your premium in monthly or annual installments.
 The annual premium often costs less than paying month by month.

 Manage your risks.
 Tech companies with no previous claims on their insurance can expect to pay less for business insurance.
-Business owners can avoid claims with a risk management plan for workplace safety.
+Business owners can avoid claims with a risk management plan.
 That could include:

 View our small business insurance cost overview or find out how much you can expect to pay for common types of business insurance.